deepanshs/mrinversion/docs/getting_started.rst

 When setting up the inversion, we solved the smooth LASSO [#f8]_ problem.
 Read the :ref:`smooth_lasso_intro` section for further details.

-Import the :class:`~mrinversion.linear_model.SmoothLasso` class and follow,
+Import the :py:class:`~mrinversion.linear_model.SmoothLasso` class and follow,

 .. plot::
     :format: doctest